lihaomin1010/CRL/README.md

-# Pytorch Implementation Contrastive Reinforcement Learning
+# Pytorch Implementation of Contrastive Reinforcement Learning
 This repository includes a pytorch implementation of Contrastive Learning as Goal-Conditioned RL.

 ## Acknowledgement: